Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 ```

 Now, we define our GLM using the `GeneralizedLinearRegressor` class from `quantcore.glm`.

 - `family='poisson'`: creates a Poisson regressor
 - `alpha_search=True`: tells the GLM to search along the regularization path for the best alpha
 - `l1_ratio = 1` tells the GLM to only use l1 penalty (not l2). `l1_ratio` is the elastic net mixing parameter.
 For ``l1_ratio = 0``, the penalty is an L2 penalty. ``For l1_ratio = 1``, it is an L1 penalty.
 For ``0 < l1_ratio < 1``, the penalty is a combination of L1 and L2.

 See the `GeneralizedLinearRegressor` class documentation for more details <span style="color:red">**TODO**: include documentation link once up</span>.

 *Note*: `quantcore.glm` also supported a cross validation model GeneralizedLinearRegressorCV.
-However, like most cross validation models, it is inevitably slower, so we don't demonstrate it in this tutorial.
+However, because cross validation requires fitting many models, it is much slower and we don’t demonstrate it in this tutorial.

 ```python
 f_glm1 = GeneralizedLinearRegressor(family='poisson', alpha_search=True, l1_ratio=1, fit_intercept=True)